catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How can I re-use code I've already written to address similar problems?
+- How can I reduce duplication in my code?
 - How can I clearly communicate what my code is doing?

 ::::::::::::::::::::::::::::::::::::::::::::::::